bilaloumehdi/Quiz-App/README.md

  ### Description
 A Quiz App that fetches data From trivia API .<br>
 this application gives you 5 questions and 4 suggestions which have just one correct.<br>
-for each correct answer the score get incrementde by 10.<br>
+for each correct answer the score get incremented by 10.<br>
 at the end of the game you can either save the result or replay another game.<br>
 you can also see the Top 5 high scores acheived in the game.<br>